serverless/blog/posts/2017-09-25-api-gateway-multiple-services.md

 <img width="604" alt="Users Service Base Path" src="https://user-images.githubusercontent.com/6509926/30783122-81ead4f4-a103-11e7-9809-75e108e5506e.png">

 That's it!
 Now you easily separate your functions into services while still keeping them on the same domain.
-As you add additional services, you can add them to your custom domain as well.
+You're not limited to two services on this domain -- as you add additional services, just use a new `basePath` to add it to your domain.

 # TL;DR